Kedarcidin: Biosynthesis

 The 2-aza-β-tyrosine subunit of kedarcidin chromophore is altogether unknown in any other natural product; this lack of precedence frustrates any attempt at a priori identification of the genes responsible for synthesizing this structure.
 However, six genes are conserved among the biosynthetic clusters of kedarcidin, C-1027, and maduropeptin—while these later two enediynes do not contain a 2-aza-β-tyrosine subunit, they do feature similar (L)-tyrosine-derived components, leading Shen et al. to propose a pathway for the synthesis of the corresponding kedarcidin subunit beginning with 2-aza-L-tyrosine.
 This α-amino acid is thus believed to be converted to the corresponding β-amino acid by KedY4, an aminomutase encoded in the ked cluster.
-The resulting product is believed to be loaded onto the peptidyl carrier protein KedY2 and subsequently chlorinated by KedY3, an FAD-dependent halogenase.
+The resulting product is believed to be loaded onto the peptidyl carrier protein KedY2 and subsequently chlorinated by KedY3, an flavin adenine dinucleotide-dependent halogenase.

 Insight into the biosynthesis of the isopropoxy-2-naphthonate appendage was similarly gained by comparative analysis of the ked cluster to those of neocarzinostatin and maduropeptin, enediynes with naphthonate or benzoate substructures, respectively.
 Five genes, KedN1–N5, bear high sequence homology with the enzymes responsible for naphthonate synthesis in neocarzinostatin—consequently, the intermediacy of 3,6,8-trihydroxy-2-naphthoic acid is proposed in kedarcidin biosynthesis.
 This compound is believed to be oxygenated to the 3,6,7,8-tetrahydroxy derivative, then triply O-methylated by KedN1, an O-methyltransferase.
 To furnish the unique isopropoxy substituent, Shen et al. invoke double C-methylation of the corresponding methoxy group by the radical SAM methyltransferase KedN5.